by Diana Brummer,

 We have been given a mission: practice social distancing.
 Limit non-essential travel.
 Work from home if we can.
 Wash our hands.
 Self-isolate if we experience symptoms of illness.
 These are the things we can control.
 Just as we can remind ourselves that a solution is on it’s way to us, we can also remind ourselves that, by doing our part, we are helping to bring that solution more quickly into reality.
 We must focus on what we can control, and then commit to doing it.
 We move forward with faith that the rest, which is not in our control, is also in progress by others who are capable and inspired to solve this problem.

 Denying difficult emotions does not prevent us from having them.
 Doing so, we bottle them up, stuff them down, and let them accumulate until they erupt in unhealthy ways and at inopportune times.
 Grounding is a skill that becomes stronger with practice.
 It begins when we give ourselves space and grace to feel difficult emotions.
 It works by challenging our unproductive, negative thoughts and reframing them with more helpful, productive thoughts instead.
 What we focus on increases so let's make sure we are focusing on the magic that is possible versus the fear that it's not.

-If you are struggling emotionally during this difficult time, please visit our website at www.GoodMentalHealthLLC.com for access to relevant blog posts, local resources, or to schedule an appointment.
+If you are experiencing increased anxiety during this difficult time, please visit our website at www.GoodMentalHealthLLC.com for access to relevant blog posts, local resources, or to schedule an appointment.
 For the safety of our community, all upcoming appointments will take place by phone or online via video chat.

 St. Johns Magazine is your fun & friendly resource for the growing communities of northern St. Johns